 Aiséirí is recognised by all the main health insurers who will pay for treatment for their members.
 You should check your health insurance cover and plan with your insurer.
 We take clients covered by VHI, Laya, GloHealth and Aviva.
 We also accept clients that choose to pay privately.

 We admit a limited number of medical card holders each year.
 Please contact us (link to contact section) for further information.

-Adult treatment is normally 28 days residential followed by 2 years of aftercare – our adolescent programme is 42 days with a 2 year aftercare programme.
+Adult treatment is normally 28 days residential followed by 2 years of Continuum of Care – our adolescent programme is 42 days with a 2 year aftercare programme.